MehwishI/Crowdfunding-app/README.md

 ## crowdfunding-app

 # Fund Me!
-A Crowsfunding Application
+A Crowdfunding Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).